Tell me about the Juvenile Diabetes Research Foundation (JDRF) and what makes it a unique place to work

 Our global network is really unusual and is one of the most exciting aspects of JDRF.
-Our international type 1 diabetes research programme is world-leading and gives us opportunities beyond those that a UK specific programme could offer.
+Our international research programme is world-leading and gives us opportunities beyond those that a UK specific programme could offer.
 There are also chances to collaborate with colleagues and amazingly dedicated volunteers around the world who are working towards the same goals and facing the same challenges.

 What exciting projects are you working on?